area17/twill/docs/.sections/getting-started/configuration.md

 Always use environment variables for credentials.
 :::

-Finally, Twill's default Imgix configuration includes 4 different image transformation parameters sets that are used by helpers you will find in the [media library's documentation](#media-library-3):
+Finally, Twill's default Imgix configuration includes 4 different image transformation parameter sets that are used by helpers you will find in the [media library's documentation](#media-library-3):

-- `default_params`: used by all image url functions in `A17\Twill\Services\MediaLibrary\Imgix` but overrided by the following parameters sets
+- `default_params`: used by all image url functions in `A17\Twill\Services\MediaLibrary\Imgix` but overrided by the following parameter sets
 - `lqip_default_params`: used by the Low Quality Image Placeholder url function
 - `social_default_params`: used by the social image url function (for Facebook, Twitter, ... shares)
 - `cms_default_params`: used by the CMS image url function.
 This only affects rendering of images in Twill's admin console (eg. in the media library and image fields).